 The High School Apprenticeship Program (HSAP) provides high school juniors and seniors with an authentic science and engineering research experience alongside university researchers sponsored by the Army.
 Students will develop skills in critical science and engineering research areas in a university lab setting to prepare them for the next steps of their educational and professional career.
 Students receive an educational stipend equivalent to $10 per hour, and are allowed to work up to 300 hours total.
+The students contribute to the Army’s research in the laboratory while learning research methods, using advanced research equipment and becoming a part of an active research group.

-AEOP - Research Engineering Apprenticeship Program
+AEOP - Research Engineering Apprenticeship Program (REAP)

 The Research & Engineering Apprenticeship Program (REAP) is a summer STEM program that places talented high school students, from groups historically underrepresented and underserved in STEM, in research apprenticeships at area colleges and universities.
 REAP apprentices work under the direct supervision of a mentor on a hands-on research project.
 REAP apprentices are exposed to the real world of research, gain valuable mentorship, and learn about education and career opportunities in STEM.
 REAP apprenticeships are five to eight weeks long (minimum of 200 hours) and apprentices receive a stipend.

 URAP provides undergraduate students with an authentic science and engineering research experience alongside university researchers sponsored by the Army Research Office.
-Through this commuter program, students will develop skills in critical science and engineering research areas in a university lab setting to prepare them for the next steps of their educational and professional career.
-The students contribute to the Army’s research in the laboratory while learning research methods, using advanced research equipment and becoming a part of an active research group.
+Through this commuter program, students will develop skills in Army critical science and engineering research areas in a university lab setting to prepare them for the next steps of their educational and professional career.

 The Air Force Research Laboratory (AFRL) Scholars Program offers stipend-paid summer internship opportunities to undergraduate and graduate level university students pursuing STEM degrees, as well as upper-level high school students; select locations also offer internships to university students pursuing education-related degrees and K-12 professional educators.
 The selected interns gain valuable hands-on experiences working with full-time AFRL scientists and engineers on cutting-edge research and technology and are able to contribute to unique, research-based projects.